Licensing Basics

 [The Congress shall have Power ...]
 To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.

-This dual nature of copyright--its function as a form of private property that can be transacted, and its overarching goal to promote public welfare--adds layers of complexity to its legal treatment.
+This dual nature of copyright—its function as a form of private property that can be transacted, and its overarching goal to promote public welfare—adds layers of complexity to its legal treatment.
 While copyright law grants certain exclusive rights that can be enforced against individuals through in personam legal actions, these rights are also designed to be temporary and ultimately benefit the public.
 Therefore, copyright exists as both a personal right that can be legally enforced against specific individuals and a mechanism intended to serve broader societal goals.

-In short, copyright exists in a unique space where it functions as a basic right, embedded in the earliest part of the US Constitution; it exists as a temporary bulwark against public ownership for the public good; and unlike other, basic rights, copyright is transferable, since it is a type of property right.
+In short, copyright exists in a unique space where it functions as a basic right, embedded in the earliest part of the US Constitution.
+It exists as a temporary bulwark against public ownership for the public good; and unlike other basic rights, copyright is transferable, since it is a type of property right.

 See: